NathanJaco/Misy-360-Phase-2/README.md

 ## AI-Assisted Prompt Records Note

-You clarified that the AI-assisted prompt records section should not count against us because most of our project was already completed before AI was allowed
+You clarified that the AI-assisted prompt records section should not count against us because most of our project was mostly completed before AI was allowed